-Stocks wrapping a solid month
+Stocks notch best month since June

 BUYING SMART TV?
 THE FBI HAS NEWS FOR YOU

-Warren Buffett is also making headlines.
-The Oracle of Omaha reportedly lost out on acquiring Tech Data to private equity firm Apollo Global Management which bid $145 per share which values the company at $5.14 billion.

 One week ago, Buffett said he bid $140 a share, or a little over $5 billion excluding debt, for the Clearwater, Florida-based company, according to CNBC.
-Apollo upped its initial offer of $130 a share, or just over $4.77 billion after an unnamed suitor -- which happened to be Berkshire -- topped it.
+Apollo raised its initial offer of $130 a share, or just over $4.77 billion, after an unnamed suitor -- which happened to be Berkshire -- topped it.

 |Ticker